 - Recipes from all over the world

-Text Bobotie recipe: © Copyright Monika Fuchs, TravelWorldOnline
+Text Bobotie recipe: © Copyright Monika Fuchs and TravelWorldOnline

-Photos Bobotie recipe: © Copyright Canva, and see captions
+Photos Bobotie recipe: © Copyright Canva, as well as see captions